haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 - sha1
 - md5

-#### sha256sum, shasum, md5sum
+#### sha256sum, md5sum
-Usage:
 ```
-sha256sum <file.iso>
+sha256sum <file>
+md5sum <file>
 ```
 #### certutil, Get-FileHash
-Usage:
 ```
-certutil.exe -hashfile <file.iso> SHA1
+certutil.exe -hashfile <file> SHA1
-Get-FileHash <file.iso> -Algorithm MD5
+Get-FileHash <file> -Algorithm MD5
 ```

 ## Evidence volatility
 Evidence collection should be prioritized based on evidence volatility.<br />
-According to the IETF [RFC 3227 - Guidelines for Evidence Collection and Archiving](https://www.ietf.org/rfc/rfc3227.txt), when collecting evidence you should proceed from the volatile to the less volatile. <br />
+According to the IETF [RFC 3227 - Guidelines for Evidence Collection and Archiving](https://www.ietf.org/rfc/rfc3227.txt), when collecting evidence you should proceed from the volatile to the less volatile.<br />
 Here is an example order of volatility for a typical system:
 -  registers, cache
 -  routing table, arp cache, process table, kernel statistics, memory